 I even called to ask how much it would be to look inside or have tea but the minimum spend was £50!
 It’s strictly blocked off for guests and you’ll hear the fanfare as those moneybags arrive in the reception.

-Us regular folk can visit the museum for a measly 100 rupees to take a peak at the fantastic building.
+Us regular folk can visit the museum for a measly 100 rupees to take a peek at the fantastic building.
 It will explain all about the palace, the royal family and a little history.
-Designed by a English architects from London in the 1920s, the architecture is definitely worth a see.
+Designed by an English architect from London in the 1920s, the architecture is definitely worth a see.

 It’s located above a swanky rich neighbourhood and my driver was telling me it costs millions of rupees to get a house there!

 The clocktower is a great place to shop the market place is stall to stall souvenir heaven.

 Wall hangings, duvet covers and pashminas from all over are sold here.

 A lot of the shops, like the Student Shop, export their wares to designers to all over the world like Armani and Louis Vitton.